lucasdotvin/laravel-soulbscription/README.md

 }
 ```

 By saying the `deploy-minutes` is a consumable feature, we are telling the users can use it a limited number of times (or until a given amount).
-On the other hand, by passing `PeriodicityType::Day->name` and 1 as its `periodicity_type` and `periodicity` respectively, we said that it should be renewed everyday.
+On the other hand, by passing `PeriodicityType::Day` and 1 as its `periodicity_type` and `periodicity` respectively, we said that it should be renewed everyday.
 So a user could spend his minutes today and have it back tomorrow, for instance.

 > It is important to keep in mind that both plans and consumable features have its periodicity, so your users can, for instance, have a monthly plan with weekly features.